wistefan/ai-marketplace/README.md

 ![i4Trust-Offering](./doc/img/i4Trust_Offering.png)

-1. An operator or administrative users visits the data marketplace and is offered different external IDPs that have been registered at the marketplace.
-It selects the IDP of the service provider and is forwarded to its login page for enetering the credentials.
+1. An operator or administrative user visits the data marketplace and is offered different external IDPs that have been registered at the marketplace.
+It selects the IDP of the service provider and is forwarded to its login page for entering the credentials.
 2. The IDP will verify against the satellite, whether the marketplace is a trusted participant of the data space.
 3. When the login succeeded, the user is sent back to the landing page of the marketplace.
-The user now can create an offering for the diagnosis service, providing all necessary information like the actual endpoint of the service, the endpoint of the authorisation registry or the access rights that organisations will obtain when acquiring this offering.
+The user now can create an offering for the diagnosis service using the i4Trust based asset type, by providing all necessary information like the actual endpoint of the service, the endpoint of the authorization registry (more precisely, the endpoint of the activation service) or the access rights that organisations will obtain when acquiring this offering.

 Per default, the offering is automatically created during deployment of this demonstrator.
 This can be switched off by setting this [parameter](https://github.com/FIWARE-AI-Marketplace/ai-marketplace/blob/066feb618a671f131c776b5c34f536e55266a963/applications/marketplace/values.yaml#L652) to `False` in the marketplace [values.yaml](./applications/marketplace/values.yaml)